-What to look for in a tenant maintenance app
+What to look for in a maintenance request app

-4 Tenant maintenance app must-haves that improve the tenant maintenance request process at multifamily communities.
+4 maintenance request app must-haves that improve the tenant maintenance request process at multifamily communities.

 Our State of Resident Experience Management Report found that 96% of management companies either currently offer an online portal or app for residents to submit maintenance requests, or plan to within the next 12 months.
 Only 57% of management companies surveyed by NARPM in 2018 said they used some sort of online maintenance request technology.
 That’s almost a 40% jump in adoption over the past 3 years.

 Clearly, trends are shifting towards contactless, self-service options.
 Because they not only to provide greater convenience for residents, but also streamline on-site operations.
 Let’s dive into why you need a maintenance request app, what to look for when searching for one, and how to calculate whether or not it is worth the cost.